 \section{Correlations in networks}

 A line of research in quantum correlations takes the study of entanglement-based correlations beyond the traditional Bell-type scenarios and into the domain of networks.
 Networks are composed of a number of parties that are connected to each other through multiple independent sources that each emit physical systems.
 A party can then perform measurements on the shares received from several different sources, see e.g.~Fig.~\ref{fig:triangle}.
-The framework of networks is not just the appropriate one to analyze long-distance entanglement-based and communication scenarios, but it has also provided new insights into the fundamentals of quantum theory \cite{Renou2021,Abiuso2022}.
+Not only is the framework of networks the appropriate one to analyze long-distance entanglement-based and communication scenarios, but it has also provided new insights into the fundamentals of quantum theory \cite{Renou2021,Abiuso2022}.

 Characterising classical, quantum or no-signaling correlations in networks is a major theory challenge.
 The origin of the difficulty is that the presence of multiple independent sources renders the correlation sets non-convex and therefore one cannot rely on more standard tools from convex optimisation theory.
 For this reason, relaxation hierarchies have become a useful way to approach correlations in networks.
 In this section we provide brief introductions to these methods and their applications, referring to \citet{TavakoliPozas2022} for in-depth discussions of these and other aspects of correlations in networks.